Inheritech/Stocks/README.md

 If you don't want to install any build tools Docker can be used instead although in this case you have to override the database connection string forcefully since the Dockerfile uses a Linux image by default and MSSQL LocalDB is not available on the image.

-To run the project through Docker the following command could be executed from the root of the repository:
+To build the docker image for the project the following command should be executed from the root of the repository:

 `docker build -f Service/Stocks.API/Dockerfile .`

-And then running the generated docker image as usual.
+And then you can run the generated docker image as usual.

 ### Docker Compose